The Onset of Alzheimer’s – Can it Be Stopped?

-When we talk about stopping the beginnings of Alzheimer’s, we’re generally talking about slowing down the advance of symptoms.
+When we talk about stopping Alzheimer’s, we’re generally talking about slowing down the advance of symptoms.

 Preventing Alzheimer’s means excluding risk factors from your routine.

-Therefore, below we offer some proposals of changes you can make to your daily habits to care for your mind and body:
+Therefore, below, we offer some proposals of changes you can make to your daily habits to reduce your risk of having Alzheimer’s :

-- Adopt a balanced diet.
+- First of all, adopt a balanced diet.
 Avoid excess food and empty calories.